Thursday, March 14, 2013

 Highest and Best - Does anyone win?

-When this happens, my buyers always ask if I think there are truly multiple offers or just a game the banks are playing.
-I sincerely believe the listing agents are being honest, but it's hard for buyers not to be skeptical.
+When this happens, my buyers usually ask me if I think there are truly multiple offers or just a game the agent is playing.
+I sincerely believe that most listing agents are being honest, but it's hard for buyers not to be skeptical.

-I advise my buyers to submit what they are willing to pay, and not get emotionally attached.
+I advise my investors to submit what they are willing to pay, and not get emotionally attached.
 It's a numbers game for them anyway.

 When my buyers get their offer accepted in the "highest and best" situation, they all want to know what the other bids were and I don't blame them.